home-assistant/home-assistant.io/source/_components/sensor.random.markdown

 ---

 The `random` sensor platform is creating random sensor values (integers) out of a given range.
 This can be useful if you want to test automation rules.
+It generates a new value every 30 seconds.

 To enable the random sensor, add the following lines to your `configuration.yaml`: